top of page

 This landscape became my new ocean, symbolizing sustenance, survival and the human impact on our environment.
 I incorporate water elements, acknowledging its value in a dry climate.

-Gardening influences my color palette, with suggestive flowers and symbolism infused into the field concept.
+Gardening influences my color palette, with suggestive flowers infused into the field concept.

 Through my large-scale canvases , I relive the awe-inspiring experience of nature's grandeur , recapturing the thrill of its vastness and beauty.